oladimejiabdulquadri/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This section is about loop, nesting and the likes
+0.task this section is about loop, nesting and the likes, this prints _putchar one char at atime